top of page

 Scope 2 emissions

-• Although indirect, you can influence Scope 2 emissions by choosing renewable energy sources or improving your energy efficiency so you use less electricity.
+• Although Scope 2 emissions are indirect, you can influence them by choosing renewable energy sources or improving your energy efficiency so you use less electricity.

 Scope 3 emissions

 • These are other indirect emissions that occur outside your organisation’s direct control.
-They result from activities related to what your organisation does and buys but take place elsewhere.
+They result from activities related to what your organisation does and buys, but are produced elsewhere.

 • Examples include emissions from suppliers, product use, and waste disposal.
 The biscuits you buy and the collection of the biscuit package as waste are both scope 3.